 Raspberries Chilliwack

-Raspberry ‘Chilliwack’ is a summer fruiting variety with big, delicious, plump berries that you can harvest for four to five weeks.
+Raspberry ‘Chilliwack’ is a summer fruiting variety with big, delicious, plump, firm berries that you can harvest for four to five weeks.
 In ideal conditions a smaller, second crop can be harvested in autumn.
-The bush has top disease resistance, vigorous growth and very few thorns.
+The bush has top disease resistance, vigorous growth and very few thorns and strong stems less likely to need staking.

 Plant Raspberries in full sun.
 A humus rich, well drained soil is ideal.
 Space 150-180cm apart.
 Plant the cane quite shallow, around 10cm deep.
 Water in and keep moist when in flower and fruit.
 Add some mulch to help with water retention and weed reduction.